Table of Contents Hide

 Rebuild nervous system – As we age our nerves get less sensitive especially the ones at the body extremities.
 You could enhance the sensitivity by doing reflexology.
 During reflexology, nearly around 7000 nerve endings can be stimulated in a single session.
 This helps in increased sensitivity of the nerves and proper functioning of the nervous system.
 Any blocks in the neural system can also be removed.

-1. Regaining Energy Levels
+1. Regaining Energy Levels through reflexology-Time tested,

 By removing imbalances in the various organ systems with reflexology the general energy levels in the body will be raised.
 The metabolism in the body also improves bringing back the bounce.